Hush, Hush by Lucia Franco is a story about two best friends living it up in NYC.

 "I'm gonna need to find a hot rando tonight if this is what we're doing."

-Naturally, this type of lifestyle lends itself to risky behavior -- and lots of it.
-It also leads Aubrey to cross paths with James Riviera.
+Naturally, this lifestyle lends itself to risky behavior -- and lots of it.
+It also leads Aubrey's path to cross with James Riviera.
 Thirty years her senior, James is an attractive, incredibly wealthy, and well-known attorney.
 He also happens to be married.

 MY TAKE

-Despite having no knowledge of the subject matter and never having read another book by this author, I requested an ARC from the publisher.
-Why did I do this?
-Well, the synopsis and teaser photos intrigued me.
-They reminded me of Gossip Girl, and I love me some Gossip Girl.
+Despite my lack of knowledge about the subject matter, and having never read other work by this author, I requested an ARC from the publisher.
+Why would I do that?
+Well... the synopsis and teaser photos intrigued me.
+They reminded me of Gossip Girl.
+And, who DOESN'T love Gossip Girl?

 The first half of HUSH HUSH is pretty brutal.
 Nothing happens.
 Seriously.
 N-o-t-h-i-n-g.
-Aubrey doesn't meet "the hero" of this series until CHAPTER 21.
+Aubrey doesn't meet James until CHAPTER 21.

 "I could be every man's wet dream."